Clipboard: Variations

-Clipboards can be constructed from a variety of material, including but not limited to, hardboard, aluminum, PVC, polypropylene, High Impact Polystyrene, and Foamex.
+Clipboards can be constructed from a variety of material, including but not limited to, hardboard, aluminum, PVC, polypropylene, and high impact polystyrene.
 Clipboards generally come in two different designs—single or folding.
 Single clipboards are the more traditional type and consist of a single piece of rigid material and some sort of fixing mechanism along the top.
 Folding clipboards are usually constructed from a single piece of flexible PVC with two rigid materials enclosed within.
 A folding hinge connects the two sections to allow the front to be folded over the content to provide protection and often to allow some sort of promotional print or instructions.
 Folding clipboards also provide additional benefits because of the extra space available, allowing the incorporation of pen holders and pockets for storage.
 The arrival of the microprocessor and Internet age gave rise to high-tech variants of the traditional clipboard, the first being the Ferranti Market Research Terminal that retained a clip, to hold A4 paper sheets (looking like a large clipboard) but recording answers to questions in its electronic memory.